-Admitted students who chose French as a foreign language as a first choice for their elective course need to provide proof of their current level of French as part of their registration - except students who are at a complete beginner level.
+Admitted students who choose an elective taught in French as a first choice for their elective course need to provide proof of their current level of French as part of their registration - except students who are at a complete beginner level.

-Option 1: provide an official language certification taken within the last three years.
+Option 1, for all levels of French: provide an official language certification taken within the last three years.
 For French, the following tests are accepted:

-Option 2: complete a Summer School language assessment and upload it as part of your application file.
-Summer School language assessments will be made available on the website in January 2019 when the application process opens.
+Option 3, for all levels of French: complete a Summer School language assessment and upload it as part of your application file.